banago/curated-posts/readme.txt

 1. Manage lists in admin.
 2. Posts in the list can be reordered via drag and drop.
-3. Copy and paste the shortcode into any post or page.

 == Changelog ==